dichevk/Twitter-Dashboard/README.md

 # Twitter-Dashboard
-A simple twitter dashboard that analyzes tweets and generates graphs
+A simple twitter dashboard to fetch and analyze tweets using python and web graph visualization